Cannon focuses on Quality of Life updates

 |Downloads:

-This work, Cannon focuses on Quality of Life updates [Image 5 of 5], by TSgt Jacob Albers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cannon focuses on Quality of Life updates, by TSgt Jacob Albers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.